Austria takes lead on migrant camps outside EU

 "It'd be in a country that isn't on the migrants' or the human traffickers' list of preferred destinations," he said, a "not particularly attractive" country, he added.

-"Based on my discussions with other European leaders - and the dialogue that's going on at official level - it's my expectation that we'll be able to take the first step this year," Rasmussen said.
+"Based on my discussions with other European leaders … we'll be able to take the first step this year," Rasmussen said.

-Meanwhile, asylum seekers coming to Bavaria in Germany could end up in detention camps there by August, if Markus Soeder, the Bavarian president, from Merkel's bloc, gets his way.
+Asylum seekers coming to Bavaria in Germany could end up in detention camps there in August already if Markus Soeder, the Bavarian 'president', from Merkel's political bloc, gets his way.

 They would also have no right to work and get food coupons instead of welfare money, Soeder said this week.

-The hardening line on migration comes amid concern that numbers of people coming to the EU via Italy and Greece will keep going up and amid a surge in support for anti-immigrant populists in Europe.
+The hardening line comes amid concern that numbers of people coming to the EU via Italy and Greece will keep going up and amid a wave of support for anti-immigrant populists.

 Kurz met Juncker on Wednesday together with his vice-chancellor, Heinz-Christian Strache, from the far-right FPO party in Austria's ruling coalition.

-The anti-immigrant SDS, 5 Star Movement, and League parties won power in Slovenia and Italy in respective recent elections and the hard-right Sweden Democrats party is surging in polls ahead of elections in September.
+The anti-immigrant SDS, 5 Star Movement, and League parties recently won power in Slovenia and Italy, respectively, and the hard-right Sweden Democrats party is surging in polls ahead of Swedish elections in September.

-The EU asylum reforms include quotas on refugee sharing if numbers balloon, the creation of an EU border police, harmonised laws on asylum criteria, and speedy deportations of people who come from EU-designated "safe countries".
+The EU asylum reforms include refugee-sharing quotas, an EU border police, harmonised asylum criteria, and more deportation of nationals who come from EU-designated "safe countries".

 The commission proposed the reforms two years ago after more than one million people marched to Europe from the Middle East, Africa, and Asia in 2015 at the height of the migration crisis.

-But anti-immigrant leaders in Hungary, Poland, and Slovakia, among others, have failed to agree on burden-sharing with Greece and Italy, who want more solidarity.
+But anti-immigrant leaders in Hungary, Poland, and Slovakia, among others, have failed to agree on burden-sharing with Greece and Italy.

-Agreement seemed further out of reach than ever after interior ministers met in Brussels on Tuesday.
+Agreement seemed further away than ever after interior ministers met in Brussels on Tuesday.

 Germany said it was "not willing to accept" the latest draft compromise.

 "The Dublin reform is dead.
-There is totally no consensus," Belgian interior minister, Theo Francken, said, referring to the so-called Dublin regulation, the law that governs the EU's current asylum region.
+There is totally no consensus," Belgium's interior minister, Theo Francken, said, referring to the so-called Dublin regulation, the law that governs the EU's current asylum regime.

-Some bits of the reforms could still be salvaged, Austria's Kurz said on Tuesday.
+Some bits of the reforms could still be salvaged, Austria's Kurz said on Wednesday, however.

-He mentioned the creation of an EU border control force under the auspices of the bloc's migration agency, Frontex, in Warsaw, as one area of agreement.
+He mentioned the creation of an EU border police under the auspices of the bloc's migration agency, Frontex, in Warsaw, as one area of accord.

-"We need to have more order and stability in the European Union so that we don't have internal borders, but external borders that are properly protected," Kurz said.
+"We need to have more order and stability in the European Union so that we don't have internal borders, but external borders that are properly protected," Kurz said, echoing Merkel's concern free movement in the EU.

-"We want to stop the checks at internal [EU] borders, while guaranteeing protection of external borders, which, of course, costs a lot of money," the commission's Juncker said.
+"We want to stop the checks at internal [EU] borders, while guaranteeing protection of external borders," the commission's Juncker said.